mquinson/po4a/CONTRIBUTING.md

 1. The master file used as input for po4a.
 2. The expected .pot file, using the same name as the master file.
-The extension is changed to "_.po_".
+The extension is changed to "_.pot_".
 3. The expected translated file, again using the same name as the master file.
 The extension is changed to "_.out_".
 4. The expected messages on stderr, again using the same name